CLOUD COMPUTING TERMS

 QoS or Quality of Service

 The ability of a network (including applications, hosts, and infrastructure devices) to deliver traffic with minimum delay and maximum availability.

-A router is a device connected to at least two networks that determines the next network point to forward a packet to.
-The decision of which way to send each information packet is based on it’s current understanding of the networks that it is connected to.
+A router is a device connected to at least two networks that determine the next network point to forward a packet to.
+The decision of which way to send each information packet is based on its current understanding of the networks that it is connected to.

 An Internet protocol that functions for end-to-end network connections for applications that use audio or video.

 A signaling protocol for Internet conferencing, telephony, and instant messaging.
 It is a request-response protocol, dealing with requests from clients and responses from servers. initiating an interactive user session.

 The use of VoIP to facilitate the connection of typically a PBX to the Internet, where the Internet replaces the conventional telephone trunk, allowing a business to communicate with traditional PSTN telephone subscribers worldwide by connecting to an ITSP (Internet Telephony Service Provider).
 SIP trunking can save money and offer services to an IP-PBX.